dan-mba/netlify-blog/src/pages/blog/2020-01-23-add-head-tags-from-react.md

 ---
 There are a couple of reasons I have found to want to set head tags from inside my React app:
 * Update the title bar
-* Set meta tags for SEO
+* Set meta tags for SEO (Search Engine Optimization)

 The easiest way I have found to add head tags & ensure they are correctly generated is to use Helmet.
 Here is an example usage: